fabi1816/super-duper-potato/docs/source/django.rst

 `Django <https://www.djangoproject.com/>`_ it's the framework used for developing this multi-app site.

-It is not a trivial framework like `Flask <https://flask.palletsprojects.com>`_ when you can understand everything clearly; Django has its own way of doing things.
+It is not a trivial framework like `Flask <https://flask.palletsprojects.com>`_ when you can understand everything clearly Django has its own way of doing things.

 Project structure
 -----------------

+Basic structure to have as reference, **not** up-to-date

 .. code-block:: sh

   super-duper-potato: Project root
   |   readme.md
   |   requirements.txt
+  |   appspec.yml
   |
   +---docs: Sphinx documentation
   |